-Our son-in-law is buying a new build apartment with a home loan from Manchester Building Society.
-His conveyancer has said that there is a delay in receiving the ‘Disclosure of Incentive Form’.
+My son is about to exchange on a house that has just been built with a mortgage from Manchester Building Society.
+His conveyancer has advised him of a delay in receiving the ‘Disclosure of Incentive Form’.
 What is this document - I have never come across this before?

-The document is intended to provide information to the main parties involved in the purchase.
-Therefore, it will be provided to your son’s lawyer who should be on the Manchester Building Society conveyancing panel as a standard part of the process, and to the valuer when requested.
+The form is intended to provide information to the main parties involved in the transaction.
+Therefore, it will be provided to your son’s lawyer who should be on the Manchester Building Society conveyancing panel as a standard part of the process, and to the valuer when asked.

 The Developer will be required to start the process by downloading the form and completing it.

 The form will therefore need to be available for the valuer at the time of his or her site visit.
 The form should be sent to the Manchester Building Society conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.

 Do all the licensed conveyancers and solicitor practices listed on your search have online case tracking as I was under the impression that this was a precondition of being on the Manchester Building Society conveyancing panel?

 No. There is no CML Part 2 or Building Society Association requirement relating to online case tracking.
 Some law firms operate such technology and some don't.

 The firm that just started acting on my purchase in Manchester has suddenly closed.
 They were on acting for me because I had to have a solicitor on the Manchester Building Society conveyancing panel and my family lawyer was not.
 I gave them a cheque for £150 in advance.
 What are my options?